 The Control Panel (web interface) of your Private Node Server should also display the location name and number:

 If there is a problem registering your private node, make sure your firewall allows traffic from the node to the hosts and ports listed in Network Connectivity.
-If you use Private Node Server 2.0.2, you can test the connection by using the Diagnostics > Connection Tests page in the node’s Control Panel (web interface).
+If you use Private Node Server 2.0.2 or later, you can test the connection by using the Diagnostics > Connection Tests page in the node’s Control Panel (web interface).

 There are a few more things left to do to have your Private Node Server truly up and running: